API Integration Best Practices: Processes and Approaches

 Implement Strong Error Handling Protocols

 Sometimes, your integration can unexpectedly have errors that can put your system at risk and have your sensitive data get leaked.
 This can be solved by having usual messages like “Something went wrong” when an error occurs instead of displaying details about your system that could be used by attackers to exploit it.
 Also, integrate monitoring tools that can keep your team updated when any certain issue occurs, so they can identify and fix any issue fast and effectively.
+Additionally, understanding output formats and maintaining communication with API providers is crucial to resolve any queries that users might have during their integration process.

 Protect API Keys and Tokens